hbradio/portfolio/content/resume.md

 I lead a small team developing microservices for a scalable cloud product.

-* Develop services in Java 11 (Spring) and own them through deployment and monitoring with NewRelic, SumoLogic, and PagerDuty.
+* Develop services in Java 11 (Spring) and own them through deployment with NewRelic, SumoLogic, and PagerDuty.
 * Design systems using DynamoDB, S3, Redis, Kafka, Druid
 * Work closely with the product team to plan the feature roadmap and lead my developers in agile methodologies